harvard-edtech/caccl-deploy/README.md

 #### delete

 Remove an app configuration entirely.
-This wipes out all Paramter Store entries for a app, including any referenced SecretsManager entries.
+This wipes out all Parameter Store entries for a app, including any referenced SecretsManager entries.

 ##### options